Acting Sustainably

 The Berlinale has a long tradition of bringing visibility to the marginalised and oppressed and insisting on equal rights for everyone whom society tries to exclude.
 The Panorama section is recognised as a trailblazer of gay and lesbian cinema, initiated the very first queer film award, the TEDDY, as early as 1987 and has made a significant contribution to the fact that queer cinema constitutes today an integral part of global filmmaking.

 Since 2004, the World Cinema Fund has been supporting work in regions with a weak film infrastructure, thus also placing the focus on the marginalised.
-A Diversity & Inclusion initiative launched at the European Film Market (EFM) in 2018 and the decades of commitment to diversity, global networking and a respectful team spirit fostered by Berlinale Talents – all these building blocks of Berlinale Pro* contribute to one of the festival’s guiding principles: to be a place where everyone is welcome and can participate.
+The Diversity & Inclusion initiatives and programmes launched at the European Film Market (EFM) in 2018 and the decades of commitment to diversity, global networking and a respectful team spirit fostered by Berlinale Talents – all these building blocks of Berlinale Pro* contribute to one of the festival’s guiding principles: to be a place where everyone is welcome and can participate.
 It is in this spirit that the public programme at the Berlinale is being continuously expanded with services such as audio descriptions and sign language for people with disabilities.
 The festival is constantly working to remove existing barriers and to develop more inclusive services.

 Learning and Forming Networks